matthewcmorgan/stelligent-u/01-cloudformation/README.md

 _Can you list 4 features of CloudFormation that help make a CFN template portable code?_

+> Psuedo-Parameters, Intrinsic Functions, Cross-stack references, and modules.

 #### Task: DRYer Code

 How reusable is your SDK-orchestration code?
 Did you share a single method to load the configuration file for both stack creation/updating (Lab 1.3.2) and deletion (Lab 1.3.3)?
 Did you separate the methods for finding existing stacks from the methods that create or update those stacks?

+> I did it in bash, I did make separate methods but I kept it as simple as possible.

 If not, refactor your Python, Ruby or NodeJS scripts to work in the manner described.